qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 - Call arguments must be constant values, and `inttoptr` casts as well as `getelementptr` instructions must be inlined into a call instruction.
-- It is not possible to express classical computations, such as, e.g., adding two double values, as part of a Base Profile compliant program.
+- It is not possible to express classical computations, such as adding two double values, as part of a Base Profile compliant program.

 Constants of any type are permitted as part of a function call.
 What data types